bmarques1995/plugins/scroll/readme.md

 # scroll (en-us)
 Scroll HTML pages function.
-Doesn´t receive parameters, but use the "onmousewheel" listener, it´s used when the CSS "overflow-Y: hidden" is applied, I reccomend use the attributes and events in the "body" tag
+Doesn´t receive parameters, but use the "onmousewheel" listener, it´s used when the CSS "overflow-Y: hidden" is applied, I reccommend use the attributes and events in the "body" tag